 Centella asiatica is known as Brahma-manduki, Mandukaparni in Sanskrit, and Brahmi in Hindi.
 Nowadays it is commonly known as Gotu Kola.
 It is a medicinal plant found in marshy places throughout India up to 600 meters.
-For the medicinal purpose the leaves of the plant is used.
+For the medicinal purpose the leaves of the plant are used.

 This herb is a tonic for the brain.
 Traditionally it is used for treating brain disorders, skin diseases, neural disorders, and insomnia due to its adaptogen, central nervous system relaxant, sedative, antibiotic, detoxifier, blood-purifier, laxative, diuretic, emmenagogue properties.

 It reduces tension, stress, anxiety, and sleeplessness due to its sedative, tranquilizing, and relaxant activities.
 Mandukaparni is used in Ayurveda, for improving memory, intelligence, and speech.
 The intake of herb overcomes mental confusion, and supports better thinking.

 It is known as Vallarai in Tamil, and widely used as leafy vegetable in Tamil Nadu-Karnataka region.
 It is an important herb as described by Ramalinga Vallalar “Vallarai vella Vallarayai Ninai”.
 The leaves, after removing the petiole, are made into pickles or included in dhal preparations (sambar), and is commonly used within the traditional communities.
 The leaves are used in chutney, salads, and with buttermilk.
 1-2 fresh green leaves are chewed by children in the morning on an empty stomach to improve memory.
 Externally, the herb is applied to rheumatic joints.

-In Unani, it is generally used in the treatment of skin diseases, leprosy, and syphilis.
+In Unani, it is generally used in the treatment of the skin diseases, leprosy, and syphilis.
 The leaves are given to improve memory.
 The plant is used both internally, and externally for medicinal purpose.

 Mandukaparni is a soft herb found all over India near marshy areas.
 Its leaves have shape, and appearance like a webbed feet of frog (Mandook= frog, and Parni=leaf).
 It is a creeper plant with roots on the nodes of branches.
 The new roots from the internodes enter the soil to generate a new plant.
 Thus it spreads on the available soil.
 The margin of leaves is toothed, and flowers are whistish-pinkish.
 It bear small fruits.